codr7/swifties-repl/README.md

 - There's no syntax yet for automagically binding function arguments, think Perl until recently.

 ### bindings
-Values may be bound to identifiers once per scope using `let`.
+Values may be bound to identifiers using `let`.

 ```
   (let [x 35 y 7]